ansible/ansible/docs/docsite/rst/dev_guide/developing_plugins.rst

 Check the different AnsibleError objects and see which one applies the best to your situation.

-String encoding
+String Encoding
 ```````````````
-Any strings returned by your plugin that could ever contain non-ASCII characters must be converted into Python's unicode type
-because the strings will be run through jinja2.
+Any strings returned by your plugin that could ever contain non-ASCII characters must be converted into Python's unicode type because the strings will be run through jinja2.
 To do this, you can use:

 .. code-block:: python

     from ansible.module_utils._text import to_text
     result_string = to_text(result_string)

-Plugin configuration
+Plugin Configuration
 ````````````````````

-Starting in 2.4 and going forward, we are unifying how each plugin type is configured and how they get those settings, plugins will be able to 'declare' their needs and have Ansible provide them with the 'resolved' configuration.
-As of 2.4 both Callback and Connection type plugins can use this system, most plugins will be able to use  `self._options[<optionname>]` to access the settings, except callbacks that due to prexisting collsion use `self._plugin_optoins[<optionname>]`.
+Starting with Ansible version 2.4, we are unifying how each plugin type is configured and how they get those settings.
+Plugins will be able to declare their requirements and have Ansible provide them with a resolved'configuration.
+Starting with Ansible 2.4 both callback and connection type plugins can use this system.

+Most plugins will be able to use  `self._options[<optionname>]` to access the settings, except callbacks that use `self._plugin_options[<optionname>]`.

-Plugins that supprot docs (see `ansible-doc` for the list) are now required to provide documentation to be considered for merge into the Ansible repo.
+Plugins that support embedded documentation (see `ansible-doc` for the list) are now required to provide well-formed doc strings to be considered for merge into the Ansible repo.

-Also be aware that if you inherit from a plugin you must ALSO document the optoins it takes, either via a documentation fragment or as a copy.
+If you inherit from a plugin, you must document the options it takes, either via a documentation fragment or as a copy.

 .. _developing_callbacks:

 Callback Plugins
 ----------------

-See :doc: plugins/callback as to what they are and how to use them.
-This section explains how to use them.
+Callback plugins enable adding new behaviors to Ansible when responding to events.
+By default, callback plugins control most of the output you see when running the command line programs.

 Callback plugins are created by creating a new class with the Base(Callbacks) class as the parent: